-The School of Electrical and Computer Engineering at Georgia Tech invites applications for tenure-track faculty at the Assistant and Associate Professor level.
+The School of Electrical and Computer Engineering at the Georgia Institute of Technology invites applications for tenure-track faculty at the Assistant and Associate Professor level.
 Applicants should have an earned Ph.D. or equivalent.
 The School seeks individuals with outstanding potential for research achievement, and a strong aptitude and interest in undergraduate and graduate teaching.
 Related industry experience is desirable.

-- Energy systems with emphasis on control, automation, integration of renewables, reliability, and power electronics applications
+- Energy systems with emphasis on control, protection, automation, cyber-physical security, integration of renewables, reliability, and power electronics applications.

 Interested candidates should submit an application letter, curriculum vita, research and teaching statements, and names of three references electronically at: http://facjobs.ece.gatech.edu.